FRRouting/frr/doc/user/pim.rst

    configures the interval between connection attempts.
 The default value is 30 seconds.

-.. clicmd:: ip msdp mesh-group WORD member A.B.C.D
+.. clicmd:: msdp mesh-group WORD member A.B.C.D

    Create or update a mesh group to include the specified MSDP peer.

-.. clicmd:: ip msdp mesh-group WORD source A.B.C.D
+.. clicmd:: msdp mesh-group WORD source A.B.C.D

    Create or update a mesh group to set the source address used to connect to peers.

-.. clicmd:: ip msdp peer A.B.C.D source A.B.C.D
+.. clicmd:: msdp peer A.B.C.D source A.B.C.D

    Create a regular MSDP session with peer using the specified source address.